 A course dedicated to the "golden age" of Hollywood.
 From the silent era to the advent of sound and color, this class examines some of the great films of the 1920s to through the 1950s.
 Among the topics discussed are the roles of directors, costumers, cameramen, lighting directors, and actors.
-Counts toward American Studies and Film Studies minor.
 Same course as DR280.
+IF/IU